Rosa 'Sun Flare': Description

-'Sun Flare' is a short bushy shrub, 3 to 4 ft (90-120 cm) in height with a 3ft (90 cm) spread.
+'Sun Flare' is a short bushy shrub, 3 to 4 ft (90–120 cm) in height with a 3 ft (90 cm) spread.
 Flowers are slightly double (17-25 petals), and bloom in small clusters.
 Buds are pointed.
 The bright yellow double flowers reach 9 cm in diameter and appear in clusters of 3 to 20 in flushes throughout the flowering season.
 The lemon-yellow colour hardly fades with age even in hot climates, a problem many other yellow cultivars have.
 The ruffled flowers develop from pointed buds and have a mild licorice fragrance.
 'Sun Flare' sometimes has rose hips.
-The rose has a mild licorice fragrance.
-The plant has reddish prickles and medium, glossy, dark green foliage..
+The plant has reddish prickles and medium, glossy, dark green foliage.
 The plant thrives in USDA zone 6b and warmer and blooms in flushes from spring to fall.
 It is winter hardy up to −23 °C (USDA zone 6) and very disease resistant.